 Place the butter in the refrigerator to cool for an hour.
 Many people choose to shape the butter or put it in a butter mold at this time, so if you want to shape or mold the butter, now would be the time to do it.

 After the butter sits in the refrigerator for an hour or so, it is ready to eat, or to use in recipes.
 Cannabutter is the basis for many recipes that are used as edibles, such as baked goods (cookies, brownies, crispies) as well as some chocolates.
-Once you know how to make cannabutter, there are lots of other recipes you can try as well to stretch your cannabis cooking talents beyond the usual pot brownies or pot cookies.
+Once you know how to make cannabutter, there are lots of other recipes you can try as well to stretch your cooking with marijuana talents beyond the usual pot brownies or pot cookies.